wmeints/mlops-tools/docs/concepts.md

 ## CI/CD automation

 CI/CD automation provides continuous integration, and continuous deployment.
 We use this to implement automated pipelines that lint, test, and deploy code.
 It provides feedback about the quality of the code used in the solution.
+We prefer to automate much of the code quality verification steps as it takes a lot of time away from working on improving the model.
+Code quality verification is a tedious task, which we easily skip over, automation protects us from being lazy.

 ## Workflow orchestrations

 Workflow orchestrations coordinate pipelines of tasks as directed-acyclic graphs for processing data and training models.
 We use workflows to automate steps to train and evaluate models and to prepare datasets.
+By automating data processing and training workflows we make our work reproducable.

 ## Reproducability